SysBioChalmers/HGTphyloDetect/README.md

 narrow applicable or unavailable to use.
 In this work, we developed a versatile computational toolbox named HGTdetect by combining a high-throughput pipeline together with phylogenetic analysis to facilitate comprehensive investigation of the potential mechanism for HGT events.
-Tests on two case studies (Saccharomyces cerevisiae and Candida versatilis) suggest that this approach could effectively identify horizontally acquired genes of high accuracy.
+Tests on two case studies suggest that this approach could effectively identify horizontally acquired genes of high accuracy.
 In-depth phylogenetic analysis further facilitates the navigation of the potential donors and detailed gene transmission process.
 The HGTdetect toolbox is designed for ease of use and could accurately find HGT events with a very low false discovery rate